JitenShahani/BearerTokenAuthDemo/README.md

 Logs detailed authentication & authorization flows and enables EF Core diagnostics.

 > ⚠️ This EF Core setup is tailored for debugging in development environments.
 > Avoid using these options in production.
-Refer to [⚠️ Development-Only Configuration Warnings](#development-only-configuration-warnings) for details.
+Refer to [Development-Only Configuration Warnings](#development-only-configuration-warnings) for details.

 ### 🔐 Identity & BearerToken Settings